Archive for the ‘Holidays’ Category

 What is Hanukkah?

-Hanukkah PartyHanukkah Here is a little account of the Birth of this Holiday and its celebration.
+Hanukkah Here is a little account of the Birth of this Holiday and its celebration.
 It also tells about the “Magic” of Hanukkah.
 Read below and enjoy.
+The holiday originated when Judah the Maccabee and his followers reclaimed the temple in the village of Modi’in from Syrian King Antiochus IV.
+The temple was cleansed and […]

 What is a Halloween Party?

-Halloween PartyHalloween is a holiday celebrated on the night of October 31, usually by children dressing in costumes and going door-to-door collecting candy.
+Halloween is a holiday celebrated on the night of October 31, usually by children dressing in costumes and going door-to-door collecting candy.
 It is celebrated in much of the Western world, though most commonly in the United States, Ireland, Scotland and Canada.
-Irish, Scots and other immigrants brought older versions of the tradition to North America in the 19th century.
+Irish, Scots and other immigrants brought older versions of the tradition to North […]

 What is Father’s Day?

-Father's DayIn the United States, the first modern Father’s Day celebration was held on July 5, 1908, in Fairmont, West Virginia.
+In the United States, the first modern Father’s Day celebration was held on July 5, 1908, in Fairmont, West Virginia.
 It was first celebrated as a church service at Williams Memorial Methodist Episcopal Church South, now known as Central United Methodist Church.
-Grace Golden Clayton, who is believed to have suggested the service to the pastor, is believed to have been inspired to celebrate fathers after the deadly mine explosion in nearby Monongah the prior December.
-This explosion killed 361 men, many of them fathers and recent immigrants to the United States from Italy.
-Another possible inspiration for the service was Mother’s Day, which had been celebrated for the first time two months prior in Grafton, West Virginia, a town about 15 miles (24 km) away.
+Grace Golden Clayton, who is believed to have suggested the service to the […]

 What is Easter?

-Easter CelebrationEaster is the most important holiday of the Christian year, observed in March, April, or May each year to celebrate the resurrection of Jesus from the dead after his death by crucifixion (see Good Friday), which Christians believe happened at about this time of year around AD 30-33.
-(Easter can also refer to the season of the church year, lasting for fifty days, which follows this holiday and ends around Pentecost.
+Easter is the most important holiday of the Christian year, observed in March, April, or May each year to celebrate the resurrection of Jesus from the dead after his death by crucifixion (see Good Friday), which Christians believe happened at about this time of year around AD 30-33.
+(Easter can also refer to the season […]

 What is Cinco de Mayo?

-Cinco De MayoThe holiday commemorates an initial victory of Mexican forces led by General Ignacio Zaragoza Seguín over French forces in the Battle of Puebla on May 5, 1862.
+The holiday commemorates an initial victory of Mexican forces led by General Ignacio Zaragoza Seguín over French forces in the Battle of Puebla on May 5, 1862.
+However, the Mexican victory at Puebla only delayed the French invasion of Mexico City, and a year later, the French occupied Mexico.
+The French occupying forces placed Maximilian […]

 What is a Christmas Party?

-ChristmasDo not focus your energy solely on the buffet, thinking food is what draws workers to the Christmas parties, the attendance will drop off because those parties are predictable.
+Do not focus your energy solely on the buffet, thinking food is what draws workers to the Christmas parties, the attendance will drop off because those parties are predictable.
+The most deadly type of holiday party is a sit-down dinner at the boss’s house, which often has a pressure-filled conservative atmosphere.
+Try having a different […]